piu28/apacheds_used_heap_to_cloudwatch/README.md

 ## Setup
 - Java Process is running for ApacheDS Service.
-- An IAM Role has been attached with the EC2 Server which will allow the server to put metric in Cloudwatch.
+- An IAM Role has been attached to the EC2 Server which will allow the server to put metric in Cloudwatch.
 - Node v8.11 is installed.
   - curl --silent --location https://rpm.nodesource.com/setup_8.x | sudo bash -